County trials

 How many SMCC Juniors play in county, district and other regional sides?

-In 2023 we have 19 boys and 7 girls in a country, district or equivalent performance pathway programme - that's 26 in total; 10 more than in 2022.
-That's 8% of our current junior membership.
+In 2024 we had 22 boys and 14 girls in a country, district or equivalent performance pathway programme - that's 36 in total.
+That's 11% of our current junior membership.
+This number has grown from 26 players in 2023 and 16 players in 2022.

 Can I nominate my son or daughter?

-It depends on the performance programme whether you can nominate them of a club or school needs to nominate them.
+It depends on the performance programme.
+In most cases, you can nominate them yourself.
+For some organisations, a club or school still needs to nominate them.
 See below for details.

 How does the club decide who to nominate?